-- 1 Navigate to Remote Access-Configuration tab-Active Directory subtab. - 2 Select Upload Kerberos Keytab and click Next. - 3 On the Kerberos Keytab Upload page, navigate to the folder where the keytab file is saved and click Apply. - When the upload is complete, a message box is displayed indicating a successful or failed upload. - 4 When the keytab file uploads successfully, click Go Back To Active Directory Main Menu.
+- Navigate to the User Authentication tab→ Directory Services subtab.
+Ensure that Microsoft Active Directory Standard or Extended Schema is selected.
+If not, select your preference and click Apply. - 2 Click Browse in the Kerberos Keytab Upload section, navigate to the folder where the keytab file is saved and click Upload.

+When the upload is complete, a message box is displayed indicating a successful or failed upload.